-A deep dive into the SRFACE Heat, Eco and Flex wetsuits
+A deep dive into the SRFACE Heat, Flex, Remix and Eco wetsuits

 Shopping for a wetsuit is an enjoyable activity for most, but it can be quite aggravating if you don’t know what you’re looking for.
 Nowadays, there are more wetsuit brands and types than ever, producing so many different models that that the notion of ‘choice anxiety’ becomes a real thing.

-At SRFACE we like to keep things simple, offering three different wetsuit types with distinct qualities: Heat, Flex and Eco wetsuits.
+At SRFACE we like to keep things simple, offering four different wetsuit types with distinct qualities: Heat, Flex, Remix and Eco wetsuits.
 If you’ve been on the lookout for a new wetsuit but don’t exactly know what you’re looking for, the following insights should help you to narrow down your options.

 Things you should know when buying a new wetsuit